 Protect your feet with quality trail footwear made by Vasque.
 They make shoes ideal for any adventure on a trail, around a campfire, or while fixing up your camper.
 The Sundowner GTX, for example, is made with waterproof leather and will last you for years of quests on the road.

 Another great footwear choice is a pair of felt Glerups.
 They are perfect for inside the RV or walking to and from the wash facilitates at any campsite.
-They come in kid and adult slip-on sizes, and may just prove to be the most warm and comfy boots in your closet.
+They come in kid and adult slip-on sizes, and may just prove to be the warmest and most comfy boots in your closet.

 3. A Tool for Everything